tanimislam/howdy_grabbag/README.rst

 ===============================================================================
  Howdy-GRABBAG - A Bunch of Additional Plex_ and Multimedia Utility Scripts
 ===============================================================================
 This repository consists of a bunch of random utility scripts that use, or are associated with, Howdy_.
 Howdy_ is an SDK used to manage movies, television shows, and music located on a Plex_ server.
-Its relatively comprehensive documentation (missing documentation on two of its GUIs) lives in `tanimislam.github.io/howdy`_.
+Its relatively comprehensive documentation (missing documentation on two of its GUIs) lives in the `Howdy documentation page <https://tanimislam.github.io/howdy>`_.

 This module depends explicitly on howdy_ and mutagen_.
 This module will not install and run without ffmpeg_, ffprobe_, and mkvmerge_.
 This module will install without HandBrakeCLI_, but with reduced functionality -- no transcoding in convert_mp4movie_to_mkv_.